-Beginners guide on how to use a camera, and start taking better photos
+Beginners guide on how to use a camera and take better photos

-If you’re new to photography, and have recently invested in a new camera, then don’t worry, everyone starts somewhere, and there are a number of quick hints and tips that we can share that will help you get better, sharper, blur-free photos, as well as guide you on some of the important first things you need to know about cameras.
+If you’re new to photography and have invested in a new camera, then have hope not fear: we all start somewhere.
+We have plenty of quick hints and tips to share that will help you get better, sharp blur-free photos, as well as guide you on some of the important first things you need to know about cameras.

 • The camera